gavin-kim/study/algorithm/sorting/merge/README.md

 array of length N.

-**Proof:** Each merge uses at most 6N array accesses (2N for the copy, 2N for the move back, and at most 2N for compares).
+**Proof:** Each merge uses at most 6N array accesses (2N for the copy, 2N for the merge back, and at most 2N for compares).